Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

-Real-world projects contain many source files, and it may be ineffective to consider all statements in a higher-ranked file to be more suspicious ones in lower-ranked files.
-While sometimes effective, our experiments show that this strategy is sometimes suboptimal, so we also explore other strategies. \irflname provides a ranker module that uses three parameters to produce a final ranked list: $f$, the number of suspicious files to consider; $m$, the number of suspicious statements per file to consider; and $\mathit{ScoreFn}$, a function for combining the file and statement suspiciousness scores.
-We define two such functions: $\mathit{Score}_{\mathit{high}}$ ranks the $m$ most suspicious statements in the most suspicious file, followed by $m$ statements in the next file, and so on. $\mathit{Score}_{\mathit{wt}}$ uses the files' scores as weights for the associated suspicious statements and recomputes the weighted suspiciousness scores for the statements by multiplying the suspiciousness scores of the statements with the suspiciousness score of the associated file.
-The statements are then ranked using the weighted scores.
-This is same as the method used by iFixR~\cite{Koyuncu19} to combine file and statement scores.
+For each statement, \irflname identifies its line number in the associated source file along with the file name, extracts identifier terms, and stores this information in an XML document (lines\,15--16). \irflname creates these XML documents for all the statements extracted from the ranked source files (line\,17), and preprocesses these XMLs (line\,18) in the same way it pre-processes source file XMLs.
+Next, \irflname feeds these statement and the bug report XMLs to BLUiR that outputs a ranked list of the statements. \irflname extracts the line number, source file name, and suspiciousness scores from the output to create a ranked list of suspicious statements (line\,19).
+Note that these ranked statements do not consider the ranks of their associated source files.
+Real-world projects contain many source files, and our experiments show that treating all statements in a higher-ranked file to be more suspicious than the ones in lower-ranked files is sometimes suboptimal, so we also explore other strategies.
+To combine the ranked suspicious files and statements, \irflname provides a ranker module that uses the three parameters: $f$, the number of suspicious files to consider; $m$, the number of suspicious statements per file to consider; and $\mathit{ScoreFn}$, a function for combining the file and statement suspiciousness scores (line\,8).
+We define two such functions: $\mathit{Score}_{\mathit{high}}$ ranks the $m$ most suspicious statements in the most suspicious file, followed by $m$ statements in the next file, and so forth. $\mathit{Score}_{\mathit{wt}}$ uses the files' scores as weights for the associated suspicious statements and recomputes the weighted suspiciousness scores by multiplying the scores of the statements with the score of the associated file.
+We set $f = 50$ based on the recommendation of a prior study~\cite{Koyuncu19}.
+We run \irflname' ranker module using six different configurations: five ($m \in \{1, 25, 50, 100, \mathit{all}\}$) with $\mathit{Score}_{\mathit{high}}$, and one ($m = \mathit{all}$) with $\mathit{Score}_{\mathit{wt}}$.
+For each of the six configurations, \irflname produces a ranked list of statements.